C3Mech/C3Mech/COMPILER/README.md

 # Mechanism compilation

-This directory provides the workflow to compile sub-models into a single file in CHEMKIN format.
+This directory provides the workflow to compile sub-modules into a single file in CHEMKIN format.

 ## How to use

-1. **Select sub-models**
+1. **Select sub-modules**
- Open and edit `submodels.yaml` to specify the sub-models you want to include in the final mechanism.
+ Open and edit `submodules.yaml` to specify the sub-modules you want to include in the final mechanism.

 2. **Compile the mechanism**
  Run the following command in the terminal: